Skip to Primary Menu Skip to About OSR+ Menu Skip to OSR+ Support Menu Skip to Main Content

 Spend your turn focusing on dodging attacks to improve your defense in the round.
 You confer disadvantage on any attacks made against you in the round.

 Make an opposed attack roll with your weapon, shield, or maleficence: if you succeed, their attack misses.
-(If you have more than one attack available, you can trade each attack for the option to parry at any time during the round.)
+(If you have more than one attack available to you in the round, such as via bonus actions, you can trade an attack for the option to parry at any time during the round.)
 You can also sacrifice your shield to parry an attack; this is called a shield sacrifice.

 Perform